-As governments, civil society and businesses grapple with how to achieve the deep and rapid economic transformations that environmental sustainability requires, the relevance of international trade and trade policies to this green economic recovery is increasingly clear.
+As governments, civil society and businesses grapple with how to achieve the deep and rapid economic transformations that environmental sustainability requires,2 the relevance of international trade and trade policies to this green economic recovery is increasingly clear.
 A growing range of environmental and other actors know that trade and trade policies are relevant to achieving their environmental ambitions nationally and globally.
 And the policy environment right now offers stronger opportunities for positive engagement on environment-trade intersections than for many years.
 To seize this moment, many questions need to be answered.
 Most central among these are: How can we ensure that trade and trade rules do not provoke or exacerbate environmental harm?
 How can international trade rules, policies and institutions be harnessed to support progress on shared environmental goals and higher environmental ambition?
 And which existing international arrangements - national, bilateral, regional, plurilateral or multilateral - are the most promising building blocks for further improvements?

-Greening International Trade aims to help environmental stakeholders engage effectively in the trade policy arena, bridging the gap that exists because discussions of environment-trade issues are notoriously complex; cluttered with legalistic and technical language; and frequently opaque.
-It addresses an array of questions that stakeholders keen to promote green trade face about priorities and strategy, including:
+Greening International Trade aims to help environmental stakeholders engage effectively in the trade policy arena, bridging the gap that exists because discussions of environment-trade issues are notoriously complex, opaque, and cluttered with legalistic and technical language.
+It addresses an array of recurring questions that stakeholders keen to promote green trade encounter about priorities and strategy, including:

-- What updates in the content, implementation and interpretation of trade rules could support green trade? - Beyond improved trade rules, what other pathways and opportunities could be used to foster cooperation and action on green trade? - How can trade policy better incentivize and require - business to prioritize green products, production, and supply chains?
+- What updates in the content, implementation and interpretation of trade rules could support green trade? - Beyond improved trade rules, what other pathways and opportunities could be used to foster cooperation and action on green trade? - How can trade policy better incentivize, require and support business to prioritize green products, production, and supply chains?

-- How can the green trade agenda best support sustainable production in developing countries and address their sustainable development priorities? - Where are the political opportunities and prospects for success greatest in 2021, and what kind of alliances would progress require?
+- How can green trade agendas address the challenges and opportunities for developing countries and respond to their wider sustainable development priorities? - Where are the political opportunities and prospects for success greatest in 2021, and what kind of alliances would progress require?

-To help facilitate progress, this paper serves as a nontechnical entry point for actors who are keen to navigate the environment-trade policy conversation and drive forward green trade.
-It maps the current state of play and highlights a range of possible pathways forward.
+To help facilitate progress, this paper serves as a nontechnical entry point for actors who are keen to navigate the environment-trade policy conversation and promote sustainable trade.
+It maps the current state of play and identifies a range of possible pathways forward.